cpj128/MicroVTT/README.md

 Yes to all of them.
 Direction can be shown by rotation or a small arrow, and is not restricted to grid directions.
 Status effects can be shown via overlay icons (again, Bring Your Own).

+### I want to show the range of my archer / the area of effect of my fireball / the field of view of a guard...

+You can, as of version 0.3.
+Add a Range Indicator-Token onto the playing field.
+Hold Ctrl + drag it onto another token in order to attach it and have it move and rotate with that token.

+### How about a way to show short bits of text on the map?

+Also possible as of 0.3.
+Just drag a Text Token onto the map.

 ### Does it track Health, Mana or whatever else my character has?

 No. Remember, we assume that everyone is at the same table.
 This is the player's responsibility.